-This article contributes to the literature on black political economy particularly the theoretical political economy of race.
-It also contributes to the budding literature that highlights the quantitative aspects of Du Bois's scholarship (Wilson 2014; Conwell and Loughran 2023).
+This article contributes to the literature on Black political economy particularly the theoretical political economy of race.
+It also contributes to the budding literature that highlights the quantitative aspects of Du Bois's scholarship (Wilson 2014; Conwell and Loughran 2024; Numa and Zahran 2025).
 We revisit Du Bois's thinking by means of rational reconstructions (Blaug 2001: 150-51).
 Drawing upon modern economic analysis, we formalize key ideas that Du Bois expressed in textual form.
 To our knowledge, this is the first attempt of its kind.
 We develop a Du Boisian model that distinguishes between four regimes (Virtuous, Racist, Degenerative, and Incompatible).
 A shock to education improves the social condition of Black Americans.
-This will then impact public opinion, which in turn will retroact on social conditions, and the process will continue until a new steady state is reached at a higher value of education.
-A shock to integration will create a similar process.
+This will then affect public opinion, which in turn will change social conditions, and the process will continue until a new steady state is reached at a higher value of education.
+A shock to integration creates a similar process.
 Our methodology helps clarify Du Bois's thinking and underlines the relevance of his work.
+His framework informs how we can think about race, caste, and other forms of marginalization from a global perspective.
+Du Bois's theory of dynamic social equilibrium can be viewed as "the application of knowledge to social organization, through a scientific analysis of human reaction toward caste and discrimination" (Judy 2000: 17).
+In his system, "he conceived of the Negro as an object of analysis that functions as a fundamental metaphor of universal social development" (Judy 2000: 34).